 Organize the electric cords around your house.
 See to it they are not tangled with each other.

-- Place your electric wiring, outlets, and electric appliances away from water.
+Place your electric wiring, outlets, and electric appliances away from water.
 Electricity and water are a deadly combination.
-As such, make sure that your electric appliances and wires are dry and far away from any water source to minimize the risks of electrocution.
+Make sure that your electric appliances and wires are dry and far away from any water source to minimize the risks of electrocution.

-Outlets can be found everywhere in our house.
+Outlets are everywhere in our house.
 In the United States, homes usually have two-pronged outlets.
 However, newer homes now have three-pronged outlets.
-Whatever the kind of outlet you have in your own house, it is important to follow these safety reminders to minimize any risks of accidents and problems in the future.
+Whatever the kind of outlet you have in your own house, it is important to follow this electricity safety for home outlets to minimize any risks of accidents and problems in the future.

 - Take note of the manufacturer’s instructions before plugging an electric appliance into a receptacle outlet.